River Tame, Greater Manchester: Toponymy

 The name Tame is attached to rivers across the UK in several forms, including Thames, Thame, Taff, and Tamar, alongside two other instances of Tame.
 The name is Celtic in origin, but the meaning is uncertain.
-Dark river or dark one has been suggested, but Ekwall finds it unlikely; Mills suggests it may simply mean river (c.f.
-Avon, Humber, Tyne).
+Dark river or dark one has been suggested, but Ekwall finds it unlikely; Mills suggests it may simply mean river (cf. Avon, Humber, Tyne).
 The names of the Mersey's co-tributaries Etherow and Goyt are equally ancient and mysterious.
 Mersey is an Old English name (i.e. more recent) derived from "river at the boundary".
 The earlier name is lost: Dodgson suggests that Tame may have been the name for the whole of the Mersey.

 The Metropolitan Borough of Tameside is named after the river.
 While it flows through the borough, the river neither rises nor finishes inside its boundaries; however, most of the built-up area alongside the river is in Tameside.